gdigrenadier/Arrakis-Spice-Wars/README.md

 # WARNING
 At the moment, Arrakis: Spice Wars is not at all properly functional, with many, many problems still in the mod.
 Heck, its not even at a proper ready for release state.
 I highly recommend waiting until a release has been made, as those hopefully run much more stable with less bugs appearing.
 YOU HAVE BEEN WARNED!

-Check the wiki to see additional information such as how to install, the FAQ and extra content: https://github.com/gdigrenadier/Arrakis-Spice-Wars/wiki/Home-&-FAQ
+Check the [wiki](https://github.com/gdigrenadier/Arrakis-Spice-Wars/wiki/Home) to see additional information such as [how to install](https://github.com/gdigrenadier/Arrakis-Spice-Wars/wiki/Installation), the [FAQ](https://github.com/gdigrenadier/Arrakis-Spice-Wars/wiki/FAQ) and [extra content](https://github.com/gdigrenadier/Arrakis-Spice-Wars/wiki/Expansions).

 Join the [discord](https://discord.gg/qA4Tms9f87)!